 House decouples the best practices award from the performance-based award, providing \$115.0 million in funding for districts that qualify in awards equal to \$75 per pupil, and adds two additional criteria: (1) obtains competitive bids for non-instructional services during 2012-13 and (2) provides physical education and health education consistent with State Board of Education policy.
-The House also revises the Executive-proposed criterion on measuring student growth, by providing that districts measure student growth at least twice annually and report that growth to parents (as recommended) or provide the department with a plan and be able to show progress toward developing the technology infrastructure necessary for the implementation of student growth assessments by 2014-2015.
+The House also revises 2 of the Executive-proposed criteria: First regarding Schools of Choice by considering PSAs to have satisfied that requirement.
+Second, regarding measuring student growth, by providing that districts measure student growth at least twice annually and report that growth to parents (as recommended) or provide the department with a plan and be able to show progress toward developing the technology infrastructure necessary for the implementation of student growth assessments by 2014-2015.
 Districts would have to meet 6 out of the 8 criteria.
+House would also redistribute any funds left after all awards have been distributed to qualifying districts with a foundation less than \$8,019 on an equal per pupil basis.